Pelvic Pain and Dysfunction

 What is Pelvic Floor Physical Therapy?

-Pelvic floor physical therapy is designed to help people with vaginas safely return or continue to exercise during pregnancy, postpartum and through out perimenopause and menopause.
-Pelvic floor PT can also be for people who who have not had children and are experiencing pelvic floor symptoms such a urinary urgencies, pain with sex, impaired orgasms and pelvic pain.
+Pelvic floor physical therapy is designed to help people with vaginas safely return or continue to exercise during pregnancy, postpartum throughout perimenopause and menopause and anything in between.
+Pelvic floor PT is also for people who have not had children and are experiencing pelvic floor symptoms such a urinary urgencies, pain with sex, impaired orgasms and pelvic pain.

 Our approach to pelvic floor physical therapy goes beyond simply assessing only the pelvic floor.
 We assess your overall mobility and movement patterns to determine why the pelvic floor symptoms are occurring.
 Looking at the pelvic floor alone does not ensure long-term results because it is only one piece of the puzzle.